Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Suffix-Constrained Generation

 Without loss of generality, we assume $\mathcal G$ is a CFG with a single start symbol \texttt{A}.
 As $V^*$ is trivially a context-free language, we can build ${\to}\mathcal G$ as a CFG including all production rules of $\mathcal G$, and extra non-terminals \texttt{S} and \texttt{R}, and the following extra production rules:

 Setting \texttt{S} as the start symbol, we obtain the expected grammar, see the derivation in Figure~\ref{fig:derivation} as an example.\footnote{Note that $V^*$ is a regular language.
-As such, a similar construction can also be realized with finite-state automata.}
+As such, a similar construction can also be realized with finite-state automata.} In our setting, the set of well-formed outputs for the LLM is defined as: